 |Describes the referring source and may set dimensions when no other campaign or traffic source fields have been set.

-Note that each session may only be attributed to one campaign or traffic source.
-Thus, if new campaign or traffic source values are sent to Analytics at collection time in the middle of an existing session, it will cause the current session to end and a new session to start.
+Note that each session can be attributed to only one campaign or traffic source.
+Thus, if new campaign or traffic source values are sent to Analytics at collection time in the middle of an existing session, it causes the current session to end and a new session to start.

-During processing, traffic source and collection field values are finalized into dimension values and attributed to sessions.
+During processing, traffic-source and campaign field values are finalized into dimension values and attributed to sessions.
 The Campaign & Traffic Sources Processing Flowchart illustrates the processing logic.